-- Quantitative analysis of soil C sequestration on AMP grazed ranches across CA. This Spring 2020, I will be conducting a comparative “fence-line” analysis of soil C outcomes on AMP vs CONT grazed ranches across CA. To build on these data, this proposed project will allow me to conduct additional analyses that provide a more complete assessment of potential AMP benefits.
+- Quantitative analysis of soil C sequestration and vegetation on AMP grazed ranches across CA. This Spring 2020, I will be conducting a comparative “fence-line” analysis of soil C and vegetation outcomes on AMP vs CONT grazed ranches across CA. To build on these data, this proposed project will allow me to conduct additional analyses that provide a more complete assessment of potential AMP benefits.

 - Conduct interviews with AMP ranchers, technical assistance providers, and associated soil C advocates across CA. The goal of these interviews is to expand on the 11 AMP rancher interviews that I have already conducted.
 This is a necessary addition to understand the barriers to AMP grazing by identifying gaps in knowledge (e.g. with technical assistance providers) and identify opportunities to link grazing with soil C advocates.

 - Host a producer workshop to disseminate information, research results, and facilitate knowledge exchange on grazing for soil health.
 I will host a producer workshop at Paicines Ranch with the support of the Central Coast Rangeland Coalition (see attached collaboration letter from CCRC Board Member Sheila Barry) and University of California Cooperative Extension (Collaborators Leslie Roche and Sheila Barry).
-The workshop will be structured to share research findings, perform an in-field soil health demonstration, play the rancher educational soil health video (Obj 3), and facilitate knowledge exchange among ranchers, technical assistance providers, soil C advocates and policy makers.
+The workshop will be structured to share research findings, perform an in-field soil health demonstration, and facilitate knowledge exchange among ranchers, technical assistance providers, soil C advocates and policy makers.

 From August to December 2020, I will conduct qualitative data collection through interviews with AMP ranchers, technical assistance providers, organizational members such as NRCS and RCDs, with members of soil C advocacy organizations, and policy makers.
 I will also continue to process soil samples and will conduct additional lab analyses made possible through this project.
 In the Spring and summer 2021, I will work with a videographer to collect rancher profile footage.
 Fall and winter of 2021 will consist of data analysis and preparation for the producer workshop in Spring 2022.
 Scholarly and general audience publications will be completed by end of summer, 2022.
 Full timeline in Table 1.